zgeorgii/frazier-busmall/README.md

 app object:
-  storage method for results -- array -- storageArray storage method for objects -- one large object using name to retrieve, one array containing the names -- allImgObjects and imageArray display method -- function that displays the objects to click -- redraw, calls displayAll and display click method --function that runs on click -- onClick
+  storage method for results -- array -- has a subarray for each object, each of which contains a subarray for each object containing its record against that object --storageArray results threshold -- number -- number of clicks before results button allowed -- thesholdForResults storage method for objects -- one large object using name to retrieve, one array containing the names -- allImgObjects and imageArray display method -- function that displays the objects to click -- redraw, calls displayAll and display click method --function that runs on click -- onClick